OSPP Four Temperaments Test

-Introduction: The idea of the four temperaments traces back to the Ancient Greek medical theory of the four humours, which held that there were four fundamental bodily humours (blood, yellow bile, black bile, and phlegm) and that illness was caused by an imbalance in these.
-The terms sanguine, choleric, melancholic and phlegmatic were coined by the Greek physician Aelius Galenus to describe the effect of the humours on personality.
-The four temperaments have not been a part of medicine or psychology for a hundred years, but remain popular in the writings of several prominent self-help and spirituality authors and the idea remains relatively well known.
+The idea of the four temperaments traces back to an Ancient Greek medical theory that there were four fundamental bodily humors (blood, yellow bile, black bile, and phlegm) which could cause illness if they were out of balance.
+The terms sanguine, choleric, melancholic and phlegmatic were coined by the Greek physician Aelius Galenus to describe the effect of these humors on human behavior.
+This idea is perhaps one of the oldest that looks like a theory of personality.
+The four temperaments have never been a part of modern medicine or psychological science, but remain fairly well known due to their use by self-help and spirituality authors.

-Procedure: This test consists of 40 statements that must be rated on how much you agree with them on a five point scale (where 1=Disagree, 3=Neutral, and 5=Agree).
-It should take most people about five minutes to complete.
+The test has 24 statements of opinion that you must rate on a five point scale of how much you agree with each.
+It should take most people 3-5 minutes to complete.

 Use and Participation

 This test is provided for educational and entertainment use only.
 It should not be used as psychological advice of any kind and comes without any guarantee of accuracy or fitness for any particular purpose.
 Also, your responses may be recorded and anonymously used for research or otherwise distributed.
 This is a free personality test.